btbristow/tutorials/certbot-with-cloudflare.md

     sudo ./check_certs.sh
     ```

-3. Open the configuration file in a text editor and add your certificate's Common Name (CN) and file path:
+3. Open the newly created "`cert_config.json` file in a text editor and add your certificate file path in `cert_path` for the section where you see your certificate's common name ( the update script should have populated these CN names for you ):

     ```json
     {